Afghan entrepreneur defies war to squeeze out a juice empire

 PILOT FARMS

-Sadiq's factory is only the first stage of a plan he expects to cost another $70 million and deliver new lines in yoghurts and fruit-flavoured milk, as well as jams and jellies.
+Sadiq's factory is only the first stage of a plan he expects to cost another $70 million and deliver new lines in yoghurts and fruit-flavored milk, as well as jams and jellies.

 He is close to agreeing a new venture to sell concentrate in smaller packets into the United States, he says, while distribution offices and warehouses in 12 Afghan provinces will expand next year to all 34 provinces.